 As a result, we may need to raise additional capital through equity and debt financings in order to fund our operations.
-To date, we have financed our operations principally from the proceeds we received through private sales of equity securities, payments received from sales of our Solution, borrowings under our loan and security agreements, our initial public offering (IPO), the Note Offering, and sale of 4,882,075 shares (inclusive of the underwriters' overallotment option to purchase 636,792 shares) of our common stock at \$53.00 per share in August 2021 (the Secondary Public Equity Offering).
+To date, we have financed our operations principally from the proceeds we received through private sales of equity securities, payments received from sales of our Solution, borrowings under our loan and security agreements, our IPO, the Note Offering, and our Secondary Public Equity Offering.
 We may also fail to improve the gross margins of our business.
 If we are unable to effectively manage these risks and difficulties as we encounter them, our business, financial condition, and results of operations would be adversely affected.
 Our failure to achieve or maintain profitability could negatively impact the value of our common stock.